manassaloi/manassaloi.github.io/_posts/2016-05-13-humble-inquiry-edgar-schein.markdown

 + Accessing your ignorance, or allowing curiosity to lead you, is often the best guide to what to ask about.

 + Once again, asking for an example (what does the VP of admin do?) proved to be crucial to problem solving.

-+ In contrasting the doctors, it was striking to me how quickly Humble Inquiry created a comfortable relationship and how quickly the absence of it created anxiety and worry.

 + Humble Inquiry was conveyed by the whole attitude, not just the specific questions that the doctor asked.